Amarpal89/Projects/NailPolishCarousel/readme.md

 Rotating segments are keyed - hex key with 7 bottles per section means you can have segments aligned vertically or a gentle sprial.

+### Note: this version has been optimised for additive manufacturing and adjusted to suit more common bearings and shaft vs. the one pictured.
+These files have therefore not been printed but should work fine, your milage may vary.

 ##### Files:
 `Top_Static.3MF` Top of assembly, is pressfit onto shaft, use glue if fit is too loose.
 Recommend adding another method of retaining above for safety - i.e. E-Clip.
 `Top_Carousel.3MF` top of rotating section, 625 bearing to be inserted into the top - add 1-2 M5 washers on top before adding top static section.